ccswbs/snowdrop/site/content/docs/1.1/customize/sass.md

         └── scss
 ```

-If you've downloaded our source files and aren't using a package manager, you'll want to manually create something similar to that structure, keeping Bootstrap's source files separate from your own.
+If you've downloaded our source files and aren't using a package manager, you'll want to manually create something similar to that structure, keeping Snowdrop's source files separate from your own.

 ```text
 your-project/